vizdata-f21/project-2-tidy_team/README.md

 Below the map and time slider, a line graph indicates the changes in the number of deaths for the given risk factor over the time the data was collected.
-Instead of the death rate, we used the total number of deaths for the y-axis because this graph focuses more on the change over time for each region, not direct comparisons between regions.
-The user will be able to choose up to three regions to view how the death rates per risk factor changed from 1990 to 2017.
+The user will be able to choose up to three regions to view how the death number per risk factor changed from 1990 to 2017.
 There are 17 regions the user can select from.

-This graph is intended for users investigating a specific region, like South Asia, and how the number of deaths from a particular risk factor has changed between 1990 and 2017.
+Instead of the death rate, we used the total number of deaths for the y-axis because this allows absolute number of deaths to be evaluated between regions so decision makers know where to allocate resources.
+While death rate is helpful for comparative purposes, the absolute number is also essential to understand where most people are suffering.
 We set the maximum number of regions to three, so the plot displays trends and comparisons with meaningful color differences, time loading, and clarity.

 If the user wants to explore our general findings and conclusions, they can click on our hyperlink located at the bottom of each sidebar.
 This